memorysafety/rav1d/README.md

 meson setup ..
 ```

 Then you can run `meson test` to run the tests.
-Note that currently only the `testdata-*` suites are setup to test against the Rust executable, with only `testdata-10` and `testdata-12` suites passing currently (See [#3](https://github.com/memorysafety/rav1d/issues/3) for information about restoring 8 bitdepth support):
+Currently only the `testdata-*` suites are setup to test against the Rust executable, with only `testdata-10` and `testdata-12` suites passing currently (See [#3](https://github.com/memorysafety/rav1d/issues/3) for information about restoring 8 bitdepth support).

+Note that you'll have to explicitly build

 ```txt
 meson test --suite testdata-10 --suite testdata-12